graphile/graphile.github.io/src/pages/postgraphile/function-restrictions.md

 title: Database Function Restrictions
 ---

+PostGraphile supports a wide range of PostgreSQL functions; however we do not
+support:

+- VARIADIC functions
-PostGraphile supports a wide range of PostgreSQL functions, the only major class of functions we don't support currently are VARIADIC functions.
-We also do not support overloaded functions because it's not currently possible to expose them neatly over GraphQL.
+- overloaded functions (because it's not currently possible to expose them neatly over GraphQL)
+- functions that return `record` without any more type information (because we don't know what columns that `record` will contain, and thus cannot convert it to GraphQL)
+  - to solve this, change `record` to be the name of a composite type that you've defined with `CREATE TYPE` (or similar)

 ### Thanks